rogino/COSCNotes/SENG301/Exam Notes.md

 04. Test Principles
     - Fast: sub-second; long enough to lose focus, not long enough to start something
     - Deterministic: policy of deleting non-deterministic tests?
-    - Sensitive to behavioural changes, insensitive to structural changes
+    - Sensitive to behavioral changes, insensitive to structural changes
     - Cheap to write, read, change
 05. Code Reviews
     - Waiting for feedback is a pain